 The team has also leveraged its expertise in private investments to solve problems for its clients.
 After one such call for help, the team created feeder funds that allow clients to pool resources to get over the high minimums needed to invest in private equity secondaries.

 ‘What we did was create feeder vehicles inside Geller where we can let people in for lower minimums.
-That has worked our really well for our families,” Wedeking says, “it requires a long-term horizon, be we had clients who needed that type of asset allocation.
+That has worked out really well for our families,’ Wedeking says, ‘it requires a long-term horizon, be we had clients who needed that type of asset allocation.
 This has been a great solution for them.
 They have really embraced it, which is nice.’

 Geller Advisors also boosted its network by joining Dynasty Financial Partners in November 2017, allowing the firm to access Dynasty’s technological platform and proprietary services such as Dynasty Desktop, which features financial planning, investment management, research and business management tools.

-‘Working with Dynasty has really helped us on the technological front, in terms of the customized reporting that we are able to for clients, where we can actually show them what’s driving portfolio returns and where their concentrations are.
-In the past, this was something we would have to do in Excel and it took longer,’ Wedeking says, ‘This ha really given us a lot of scale in terms of investment teams, especially on the portfolio management side.’
+‘Working with Dynasty has really helped us on the technological front, in terms of the customized reporting that we are able to do for clients, where we can actually show them what’s driving portfolio returns and where their concentrations are.
+In the past, this was something we would have to do in Excel, and it took longer,’ Wedeking says, ‘This has really given us a lot of scale in terms of investment teams, especially on the portfolio management side.’

 This article was originally published in CityWire’s June 2018 Issue: “Professional Buyer”.